+“Can a birth mother change her mind?”
 The most common fear that hopeful adoptive parents have is that the birth mother changes her mind and that the adoption will come to an end.
-At my adoption center, we do all that we can do to make sure that we are alert to potential “red flags” in each of the adoption situations.
+At my adoption agency, we do all that we can to make sure that we are alert to potential “red flags” in each of the adoption situations.
 We make sure that the adoptive families are aware of the details of each potential match before they proceed with the adoption.

 Tips to Follow If the Birth Mother Changes Her Mind